 Lubricating ointment and cold compresses may be applied, and in some cases your eyes may be loosely covered with gauze, after your procedure is completed.

 Your plastic surgeon will give you specific instructions on how to care for yourself after surgery.
 Following these instructions is essential to the success of your eyelid surgery.
 The instructions may include:

 - Medications to apply or take orally to aid healing and reduce the potential for infection.

 - Specific concerns to look for at the surgical site or in your overall health.

 - When to follow-up with your plastic surgeon.

-Initial healing may include some post eyelid surgery swelling, bruising, irritation or dry eyes and discomfort that can be controlled with medication, cold compresses and ointment.
-Irritation at the incision sites also is possible.
-Be sure to ask your plastic surgeon specific questions about what you can expect during your individual recovery period.
+Initial healing may include some swelling, bruising, irritation, dry eyes and discomfort that can be controlled with medication, cold compresses and ointment.
+Irritation at the incision sites is also possible.

 While eyelid surgery can be expected to correct certain conditions permanently, you will continue to age naturally.
-Life-long sun protection will help to maintain your results.
+Ongoing sun protection will help to maintain your results.

-- Blepharoplasty: Eyelid surgery to improve the appearance of upper eyelids, lower eyelids or both.
+- Blepharoplasty: Eyelid surgery to improve the appearance of eyelids.

-- Ectropion: When the lower eyelid is rolled outward after eyelid surgery; often a temporary condition.
+- Ectropion: When the lower eyelid is rolled outward; often a temporary condition after lower lid blepharoplasty.